 I recently heard someone mention that he spent $300 on groceries during a week’s vacation in Iceland.
-Food prices in Iceland can be very high, yes, but spending $300 for a week is completely unnecessary!
+Food prices in Iceland can be very high, yes, but spending close to $50/day is completely unnecessary!
 I managed to spend less than half that amount during a full nine days on the island.

 Eating in Iceland doesn’t have to be expensive if you strategize in advance.
 The basic plan involves bringing a few snacks from home, seeking out the cheapest grocery store in Iceland, and sticking to fast food and gas station meals.